Apache Kafka® compatible broker

 Getting started

-Tansu is a drop-in replacement for Apache Kafka with PostgreSQL, S3 or memory storage engines.
+Tansu is a drop-in replacement for Apache Kafka with PostgreSQL, SQLite, S3 or memory storage engines.
 Without the cost of broker replicated storage for durability.
-Licensed under the GNU AGPL.
+Licensed under the Apache License.
 Written in 100% safe 🦺 async 🚀 Rust 🦀.

 Installation